tttnguyen729/lichessRatingParser/README.md

 In the image above, the text highlighted in red are different game modes and ratings.

+As a chess enthusiast, I am interested in seeing the ratings of the top players.
+However, it is an inconvenience to switch from each player's rating page.
+A ? means that

 # The Solution
+To deal with this issue, I created a program that takes a username and outputs their current rating on Lichess.

 ![Screenshot of Program](screenshots/screenshot.png)
 This program allows users to continuously enter Lichess usernames and see their chess ratings.

+Now, I can quickly look at many players' ratings without even touching the mouse.